Frank T. M. White: University of Queensland, Australia

 Frank T.M.
-White was also instrumental in launching International House, University of Queensland.
+White was instrumental in launching International House, University of Queensland.
 The vision for an International House was inspired by an address he made in October 1954, when he was serving as Warden for Overseas Students.
 The following extract from Professor White's address, delivered in the socio-political context of Queensland in the mid-1950s, reveals the philosophy behind a vision that remains relevant to the present.